antmbraun/antological/content/blog/adventures/skiing-the-grand-tetons/backcountry-skiing-in-the-tetons.md

  alt="The grand tetons in winter"
 />

 I had cross country skied once before and it was a similar motion, and Sam is just a good athlete, so we made fast progress.
 The only hard part was the turns, especially if they were steep.
-After falling a few times, I learned that the trick is to first climb above the turn and then take as large steps as possible as you climb, so that your weight stays forward.
+After falling a few times, I learned that the trick is to first climb above the turn and to take as large steps as possible as you climb, so that your weight stays forward.
 If your center of gravity falls too far back, your skis will lose grip and you will start sliding backwards.

 <Image
  src="./approach2.jpeg"